LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 Creating Staticarray Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. method:: staticarray()
-.. method:: staticarray(...)
+.. method:: staticarray(value, ...)
 .. method:: staticarray_join(count::integer, value)

-   The first method creates a new staticarray given zero or more elements.
-The second method, `staticarray_join`, creates a new staticarray of the given size with each element filled by the value given as the second parameter.
+   The first two methods create a new staticarray given zero or more elements.
+   The last method, `staticarray_join`, creates a new staticarray of the given size with each element filled by the value given as the second parameter.

    Example of creating a few staticarrays::